dojoengine/book/docs/pages/framework/index.md

 ### Breakdown

-Dojo contract is just a regular Cairo contract, with some dojo specifics.
+Dojo contract is just a regular Cairo contract, with some Dojo specifics.

-#### `Position` struct - the dojo model
+#### `Position` - a Dojo model

 In a Dojo world, state is defined using models.
 These are structs marked with the `#[derive(Model)]` attribute, functioning similarly to a key-pair store.
 The primary key for a model is indicated using the `#[key]` attribute; for instance, the `player` field serves as the primary key in this context.